Ansheel9/P3-Collabration-Competition-DeepRL/Report.md

 Actor-critic methods leverage the strengths of both policy-based and value-based methods.
 Using a policy-based approach, the agent (actor) learns how to act by directly estimating the optimal policy and maximizing reward through gradient ascent.
 Meanwhile, employing a value-based approach, the agent (critic) learns how to estimate the value (i.e., the future cumulative reward) of different state-action pairs.
 Actor-critic methods combine these two approaches in order to accelerate the learning process.
 Actor-critic agents are also more stable than value-based agents, while requiring fewer training samples than policy-based agents.

-There are also a few techniques which contributed significantly towards stabilizing the training:
+Techniques which I have used in my MADDPG algorithm which contributed significantly towards stabilizing the training:
 - Fixed Q-target: 2 different networks are combined in order to keep the method off-policy.
 A target network is updated at every iteration while an evalution network at the end of updating phase.
 - Experience Replay: In order to decouple sequential states of each episode, Replay buffer <S,a,R,S'> is created.
 At each iteration a random batch is pulled from buffer.
+In this Multi Agent algorithm, multiple Agents are instantiated together, where each of them sample experience events from the same Replay Buffer.
+The Environment returns states for multiple agents, and each is used to update and take an action on from the individual agents.
 - Soft Updates: In DQN, the target networks are updated by copying all the weights from the local networks after a certain number of epochs.
 However, in DDPG, the target networks are updated using soft updates where during each update step, 0.01% of the local network weights are mixed with the target networks weights.
+ - Discount: With discounting, we weigh the rewards in future less than the ones in the nearere future.
+The discounting factor gamma has been chosen to be 0.99 in this case.

 I used Linear Neural Network architecture.
 Also, in my experience, I have found Batch normalization to have always improved training and hence, I added Batch normalization layer in both actor and critic.